mxmstr/splitscreenme-nucleus/CONTRIBUTING.md

 5.	**Include Logs**: If at all possible, please include the text from log files when encountering a crash or other weird issue.
 The “New Issue” bug form itself has more details on how to do this.

+### Security Note
-6.	**Security**: If you identify a security issue in the code of Nucleus Coop, please do not post a public issue identifying the security threat.
+If you identify a security issue in the code of Nucleus Coop, please do not post a public issue identifying the security threat.
 This potentially highlights the issue for malicious users to take advantage of the vulnerability.
 Instead, please reach out to [active project maintainers](https://github.com/SplitScreen-Me/splitscreenme-nucleus?tab=readme-ov-file#credits) directly.

-### Log Files and Bug Reporting
-The SplitScreen.Me FAQ has a great article that discusses [Bug Reporting](https://www.splitscreen.me/docs/faq/#18--where-can-i-report-a-bugissue) in more detail, including how to enable and view log files.

 ## Working on the Source Code
 If you would like to contribute to the codebase of Nucleus Coop as a developer, we would love to have you!
 Here are some helpful guidelines to make the process go as smoothly as possible!